brontozaur/books-extjs-spring-boot/README.md

 * Create filtering for authors with books only, etc
 * Fix the books grid filtering to take into account current tree selection
 * Fix author save failed when using dataNasterii field value
+* Fix bug with the last page on grid pagination for all object types
 * To convert image upload API into a document upload API, with items displayed on a new tab, based on their type.
 Server file explorer!

 <i>More future plans :-) </i>